 Conduct an end-of-year tax review

-Of course, one thing that hasn’t changed in 2020 is the need to do some end-of-year tax planning.
-While this isn’t an exhaustive list of tax to-do’s (here’s a complete guide to 2020 payroll taxes to cross-reference), don’t forget these essential employee tax considerations.
+Of course, one thing that hasn’t changed this year is the need to do some end-of-year tax planning.
+While this isn’t an exhaustive list of tax to-do’s (here’s a complete guide to payroll taxes to cross-reference), don’t forget these essential employee tax considerations.
+Additionally, in the future is good to have a payroll checklist established so that your HR and finance teams never forget anything (the one below is a good starting point).

 1. Review tax rates